 While you can't take a cross-country bus-ride across India, buses are the second most popular way of travelling across states and the only cheap way of reaching many places not on the rail network (eg. Dharamsala).

 Health and Medical Information

-We recommend that you seek appropriate travel health advice from your regular GP practice.
+We recommend that you seek appropriate travel health advice from your regular GP practice or travel clinic.
 A good source of general information can be found at the NHS Fit for Travel website: https://www.fitfortravel.nhs.uk/

 When in India only drink bottled water and be wary of fruits and vegetables that may have been washed in unclean water.
 Avoid ice in drinks or check that it has been made from safe water.
 If you do suffer from an upset stomach, we can recommend (from experience!) a bland diet of curd rice for a few days.